EDI2XML

 In addition to EDIFACT and X12 discussed above, there are many other EDI standards that were developed as a result of specialized business requirements in various industries.
 For example:

-RosettaNet is used mostly in the electronic chip and technology Industry.
+RosettaNet is used mostly in the electronics and technology Industry.

 HIPAA and HL7 for Healthcare and Health Insurance.